Huff leads VMI against Wofford after 22-point game | WTOP News

 Lexington, Virginia; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: VMI hosts the Wofford Terriers after Honor Huff scored 22 points in VMI’s 80-75 win over the Chattanooga Mocs.
+BOTTOM LINE: VMI hosts the Wofford Terriers after Honor Huff scored 22 points in VMI’s 80-75 victory against the Chattanooga Mocs.

-The Keydets are 9-3 in home games.
-VMI has a 1-3 record in games decided by 3 points or fewer.
+The Keydets have gone 9-3 in home games.
+VMI is eighth in the SoCon with 27.1 points per game in the paint led by Trey Bonham averaging 1.4.

-The Terriers have gone 8-8 against SoCon opponents.
-Wofford ranks third in the SoCon shooting 35.7% from 3-point range.
+The Terriers are 8-8 against conference opponents.
+Wofford is third in the SoCon allowing 65.6 points while holding opponents to 44.2% shooting.

-The teams play for the second time in conference play this season.
-The Keydets won the last meeting 80-73 on Dec.
-30. Jake Stephens scored 27 points points to help lead the Keydets to the win.
+The teams meet for the second time in conference play this season.
+The Keydets won 80-73 in the last matchup on Dec.
+30. Jake Stephens led the Keydets with 27 points, and B.J.
+Mack led the Terriers with 18 points.

 TOP PERFORMERS: Stephens is averaging 19.3 points, 9.2 rebounds, 3.3 assists and two blocks for the Keydets.
 Kamdyn Curfman is averaging 3.2 made 3-pointers over the last 10 games for VMI.

-B.J.
-Mack is scoring 15.9 points per game with 5.9 rebounds and 2.2 assists for the Terriers.
-Max Klesmit is averaging 11.7 points over the past 10 games for Wofford.
+Mack is averaging 15.9 points and 5.9 rebounds for the Terriers.
+Max Klesmit is averaging 11.7 points over the last 10 games for Wofford.

 LAST 10 GAMES: Keydets: 6-4, averaging 81.5 points, 29.2 rebounds, 15.6 assists, 4.3 steals and 2.4 blocks per game while shooting 48.7% from the field.
 Their opponents have averaged 78.7 points per game.